Set up an appliance for physical servers

 - Only HTTP proxy is supported.

 - Time sync: Time is verified.
-The time on the appliance should be in sync with internet time for VM discovery to work properly.
+The time on the appliance should be in sync with internet time for server discovery to work properly.

 Register the appliance with Azure Migrate

-- Click Log In.
+Click on Copy code & Login to copy the device code and open an Azure Login prompt in a new browser tab.
 If it doesn't appear, make sure you've disabled the pop-up blocker in the browser.

-- On the new tab, sign in using your Azure credentials.
+On the new tab, paste the device code and sign-in by using your Azure username and password.

-- After successfully signing in, go back to the web app.
+After you successfully logged in, go back to the previous tab with the appliance configuration manager.

 Start continuous discovery